logo

 Keeping heavy equipment like excavators, dozers, and loaders in peak condition depends heavily on their hydraulic systems.
 These systems power essential functions such as lifting, digging, pushing, and steering.

-But when hydraulic oil contamination occurs, performance suffers and long-term damage can quickly follow.
+But when hydraulic oil contamination occurs, performance suffers and long-term damage can quickly follow, often before an operator even notices anything is wrong.

 • What hydraulic oil contamination is and how it occurs

-• The main causes and sources of contamination
+• The primary causes and sources of contamination

-• Early signs and warning symptoms to watch for
+• The full list of warning signs to watch for

-• How contamination affects hydraulic components and system performance
+• How contamination damages hydraulic components and system performance

 • What to do when contamination is detected

-• How to estimate the cost and impact of contamination-related repairs
+• How to estimate the cost of contamination related repairs

 • The effect of hydraulic oil contamination on fuel efficiency